 Camping seems to be one of those things that people either love or hate.
 I’m more of a RV camper myself but no matter if you’re sleeping under the stars, camping in a tent or glamping, there are things that you can do to better prepare yourself and your family.
+There are lots of challenges you could face such as temperature changes so it’s important to do your research beforehand.
 Learning from the more experienced campers is great and picking up on their camping hacks, or the fun & clever way they do things, is smart!

 Break out your mason jars (plus a few other simple items) and create an Outdoor Mason Jar Chandelier to bring some light to wherever you are camping.

 For even more light in your tent, you can take a headlamp and turn it into a lantern.

 Save your left over orange peels!
 You can use them to make floating candles to light your campsite.